Volunteer role:

 Current lived experience of struggling with self-harm is required*

-Opportunity 1: Daytime group Location: Battle Scars premises, Onward Mental Health Hub, Millshaw Park Way, Leeds, LS11 0LS Day: Thursday - ongoing Time of group: 12:30-14:00 (with extra social activities 11:00-12:30) Frequency: every week Vacancies: 2 Other commitment: time to prepare group topic and liaise with team Optional: help with the social activities |
+Opportunity 1: Daytime group Location: Battle Scars premises, Onward Mental Health & Wellbeing Hub, Millshaw Park Way, Leeds, LS11 0LS Day: Thursday - ongoing Time of group: 12:30-14:00 (with extra social activities 11:00-12:30) Frequency: every week Vacancies: 2 Other commitment: time to prepare group topic and liaise with team Optional: help with the social activities |

-Opportunity 3: 16-25s evening group Location: Battle Scars premises, Onward Mental Health Hub, Millshaw Park Way, Leeds, LS11 0LS Day: Monday Time of group: 18:30-20:00 Frequency: every week Vacancies: 3 Other commitment: time to prepare group topic and liaise with team |
+Opportunity 3: 16-25s evening group Location: Battle Scars premises, Onward Mental Health & Wellbeing Hub, Millshaw Park Way, Leeds, LS11 0LS Day: Tuesday - ongoing Time of group: 18:30-20:00 Frequency: every two weeks Vacancies: 2 Other commitment: time to prepare group topic and liaise with team |

 What training do we provide?
-Some training is compulsory for this role but we also offer optional extra training (e.g. autism awareness, understanding personality disorders etc.) Compulsory - all training is virtual (Zoom) and takes place on Saturday afternoons: Group facilitation Safeguarding Equality, Diversity & Inclusion |
+Some training is compulsory for this role but we also offer optional extra training (e.g. autism awareness, understanding personality disorders and more) Compulsory - all training is virtual (Zoom) and takes place on Saturday afternoons: Group facilitation Safeguarding Equality, Diversity & Inclusion |

 Does this role require a DBS check?
 Yes, this role requires a DBS check.
 The cost is covered by Battle Scars. |